Easy Smoked Meatloaf Recipe (better than Granny’s!)

 This post may contain affiliate links.
 Please read my disclosure policy.

 This smoky, tangy Smoked Meatloaf isn’t your Granny’s meatloaf.
-The smoker brings the tender and savory meatloaf to a whole new level of goodness!
+The smoker brings the tender and savory meatloaf to a new level of goodness!
 From the mesquite wood chips to the blended seasonings to the BBQ glaze, this newfound Smoked Meatloaf recipe is a blue ribbon winner at your next backyard barbecue.

 slices of smoked meatloaf on a serving platter with a meat fork.

-ingredients for smoked meatloaf on a table.
+Ingredients for smoked meatloaf on a table.

 • Ground chuck — An 80/20 ratio perfectly balances lean ground beef and fat, so the fat gives it flavor for this recipe.
-Try using half ground beef and half ground pork for a juicy meatloaf every time.

 • Onion — Choose a yellow or sweet onion.
-If chopping onions is your nemesis, use 1 tablespoon of onion powder or 3 tablespoons of onion flakes.

 • Ketchup or barbecue sauce — This is strictly a personal preference or you can use whatever you have on hand.
-Honestly, you can’t go wrong whether you like a sweet flavor or want to turn it up with a spicy sauce.
+Honestly, you can’t go wrong whether you like a sweet flavor or want to turn it up with a spicy chili sauce.
 Of course, the classic ketchup is always a good choice.

 • Milk — Nowadays, there are so many milk substitutions, thankfully.
 Try coconut milk, soy, almond, or oat milk.

 • Parsley — The fresh taste of parsley is so good in this meatloaf.
-Swap tarragon, chives, and oregano for parsley if you prefer.

-Equipment needed
+Equipment Needed

 • Electric Smoker If you’re new to smoking meats, you’ll love how easy it is with an electric smoker.
 It doesn’t have to be super fancy — I recommend making a purchase like this one.